Join a program that emphasizes quantitative research skills and social scientific approaches to communication through individualized study.

 Applicants for the MA Degree must hold a baccalaureate degree from an accredited institution.

 Prospective students are encouraged to study fully this website as well as the Graduate Handbook (PDF format) in order to determine whether this may be a department that will serve their aims:

-The application deadline for all students requesting financial assistance (generally PhD students only) is January 15.
+The application deadline for all students requesting financial assistance (generally PhD students only) is January 1.
 For international students not seeking financial assistance, the application deadline is April 1.
-Domestic student applications are processed until classes begin in the fall.
+Domestic student applications are due August 1.
 Admissions are for fall semester only.
 There are no spring or summer admissions for matriculated students.

 Answers to frequently asked questions about applying to MA and PhD programs in Communication.